-101 INTRODUCTION TO COLLEGE .5 UNIT
+101 INTRODUCTION TO COLLEGE .5-1 UNIT

-.5 hour lecture
+.5-1 hour lecture

-An introductory course designed to assist students with a successful transition to college.
+An introductory course designed to assist the student with a successful transition to college.
 An overview of student responsibilities, college expectations, and success strategies will be discussed.
-Students will learn about the college, its facilities, services, academic regulations, and degree and transfer programs.
-Students will receive guidance in education planning.
+Students will learn about the college; its facilities, services, academic regulations, general education requirements, and certificate, degree and transfer options.
+Students will receive preliminary guidance in education planning.
 Pass/No Pass only.
-Non-degree applicable.
+Nondegree applicable.

 110 CAREER DECISION MAKING 1 UNIT